fp555/exh-tags-preview/README.md

 - [Open an issue](https://github.com/fp555/exh-tags-preview/issues/new) and convince me to do it.
 Even better, [create a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ### Is this spyware?
-- I couldn't care less about your sick fetishes: I already have mine, and I guarantee they're objectively better than yours :sunglasses:.
+- I couldn't care less about your sick fetishes: I already have mine, and I can guarantee they're objectively better than yours :sunglasses:.
 Your questionable browsing history will remain between you and the NSA.
 Just [check the code yourself](https://github.com/fp555/exh-tags-preview/blob/master/script.user.js): this script is so trivial I didn't even bother including jQuery.

-### When I go on ExHentai I see an image of a sad panda?!?!
-- LURK MOAR